 To pay by bank transfer, the details are:

 Account number: 40714701.
 Sort code: 09 06 66.
-Bank: Santander Account name: CCM Ltd. Please reference the payment with your surname and send us an email to let us know you have made payment.
+Account name: College of Classical Massage Ltd. Please reference the payment with your surname and send us an email to let us know you have made payment.
 We will then send your receipt and course information.

 To pay by cash, please contact us to arrange a convenient time.

 Please view our cancellation policy before booking your course.